Consent fast-track approvals

 In the referral process, the Minister for Infrastructure considers and makes decisions.
 In the substantive process, an expert panel is appointed to consider and make decisions.

-- provide pre-application advice to an applicant who must consult with us, before they lodge their application (referral or substantive)
+• Provide pre-application advice to an applicant who must notify us before they lodge their application (referral or listed).

-- respond to invitations to comment on applications from the Minister for Infrastructure (referral applications) and expert panels (substantive applications) as required under the FTAA throughout the application process
+• Respond to invitations to provide advice on applications from the Minister for Infrastructure (referral applications) and the Environmental Protection Authority and expert panels (substantive applications) as required under the FTAA throughout the application process.
+This advice ranges from completeness checks of an application and recommendations on timeframes to be set for expert panels to determine a proposal, through to adequacy of conditions, compliance with legislative documents and potential environmental effects.

 Before lodging your application

-Before lodging a referral or substantive application, applicants must meet pre-lodgement requirements set out in Section 11 of the FTAA.
+Before lodging a referral or listed application, applicants must meet pre-lodgement requirements set out in Section 11 of the FTAA.

 Notification requirements under Section 30 of the FTAA

-Section 30 of the FTAA requires an applicant to notify each consent authority (such as us) in writing that they do not hold existing resource consents for the same activity using some or all of the same natural resource.
+Section 30 of the FTAA requires an applicant to notify each regional council that is a consent authority (such as us) in writing that they do not hold existing resource consents for the same activity using some or all of the same natural resource.

-Once the consent authority has received notification, it is then required to notify the applicant in writing of any existing resource consents to which section 124C(1)(c) or 165ZI of the RMA applies.
+Once the regional council has received notification, it is then required to notify the applicant in writing of any existing resource consents to which section 124C(1)(c) or 165ZI of the RMA applies within 10 working days of receiving the notification.
 This step must be completed before the substantive application can be lodged.

 Contact us: If your proposal is located in Canterbury and you plan to use the fast-track process, get in touch with our pre-application service.
 We can help you meet your consultation requirements and make the process smoother.